steven-brownlee/academic-kickstart/content/post/helloworld/index.md

 +++

-You'll have to forgive me, Reader, for using such a cliche to begin this piece but I felt it was only appropriate considering that this is the first post of the website, and one that I sit writing the HTML code for myself.
+I hope you'll forgive me for using such a cliche to begin this piece but I felt it was only appropriate considering that this is the first post of the website, and one that I sit writing the HTML code for myself.
 This website is hosted on my personal GitHub page and built using the open-source Hugo platform and the 'Academic' theme.